JabRef/jabref/docs/getting-into-the-code/code-howtos.md

 The tests check whether translation strings appear correctly in the resource bundles.

 1. Add new `Localization.lang("KEY")` to Java file.
-Run the `LocalizationConsistencyTest`under \(src/test/org.jabref.logic.l10n\)
+Run the `LocalizationConsistencyTest`under \(src/test/org.jabref.logic.
+\)
 2. Tests fail.
 In the test output a snippet is generated which must be added to the English translation file.
-There is also a snippet generated for the non-English files, but this is irrelevant.
 3. Add snippet to English translation file located at `src/main/resources/l10n/JabRef_en.properties`
 4. Please do not add translations for other languages directly in the properties.
 They will be overwritten by [Crowdin](https://crowdin.com/project/jabref)